Conrad Shindler

 James Conrad Shindler IV (born July 20, 1988) is an American professional golfer.

 Shindler was born in Phoenix, Arizona.
 He played college golf at Texas A&M University, helping the team win the NCAA Division I Championship in 2009.

 Shindler turned professional after graduating in 2011.
 He played on the Canadian Tour in 2013 and returned in 2016; his best finish was second place at the 2016 ATB Financial Classic.
 In 2017 he played on the Web.com Tour and won the Rex Hospital Open.
 He finished 17th on the money list to earn his 2018 PGA Tour card.
 He made only 9 cuts in 20 events in 2018, with a best finish of T15 at the Barbasol Championship.
 He finished 192nd on the FedEx Cup points list and returned to the Web.com Tour in 2019.

+Shindler was also a member of the winning scramble team at the 2025 Warm Place Classic Fore the Children.